RLUK Open Access Publisher Processes Group (OAPP)

 Out of scope

 OAPP will focus on processes and practices in connection with the pursuit of Gold and Green OA.
-It will not deal with costs, negotiations and related issues (e.g. total cost of ownership) which are being addressed by the RLUK Ethical and Effective Publishing Group (EEPG), in partnership with Jisc Collections.
+It will not deal with costs, negotiations and related issues (e.g. total cost of ownership) which are being addressed elsewhere within RLUK, in partnership with Jisc Collections.

 These terms of reference, the Chair, and group membership, will be reviewed biennially.